 The ‘Clair’ in the title Clair de Lune does not refer to a person.

 This website, pianowithkent.com, is a video and text-based free educational site.
 We have no 3rd-party ads.
 Our site offers piano, keyboard and music theory lessons, articles, courses, course-based sheet music, and more.
-Kent’s videos and courses have sold worldwide since 2016.
+A lifelong musician and teacher, Kent’s video and text-based online lessons and online courses have been viewed and purchased worldwide since about 2010.

 Piano with Kent’sintended audience is anyone who wants to enhance their playing of songs and pieces, acquire improvisation and composing skills, increase their general understanding of music, and learn lots of practical music theory.
 Our sheet music, with letter-notes included, is especially popular with people who have prior experience reading piano music, but who now require a detailed refresher — with this music serving as a complete, on-sheet reference — making things more readable, as regards which key should be played, for each printed note.